 There are a variety of ways you can share your research or creative scholarship at the Undergraduate Research Symposium.
 Our Center will hold workshops to help you prepare, no matter which format works best for you:

 - Oral presentations: You can present your work through a 10 minute oral presentation (also called an artist's talk, lecture, or paper presentation).
 If you choose this option, you would give a 10 minute presentation to a small group of people in a session with students from similar disciplines.
 If you're presenting creative works you should show slides of your work, along with an explanation about your creative process.

 - Poster presentations: Present your work visually through a poster presentation that you describe to visitors.
 If you choose this option, you would create a poster (see examples here>>) and stand next to your poster to discuss your research during a designated time of the Symposium.
 Posters should be 3 feet tall by 4 feet wide.

 - Sharing of art, creative work, design or a product: You can showcase your creative products during the Symposium.
 We will have a room set up with tables to share creative works from across campus.
 You can bring in photographs of your artwork, sketches, textiles, etc. You can also opt to bring a laptop to show short videos or slides of your work.
 This is a more informal way to share your work than an oral presentation (above); if you choose this option, you would stand next to your work to informally discuss your creative process with visitors during a designated time of the Symposium.
 See more guidelines about displays of creative work (pdf)...

-Please note that if you register to present your work at the Symposium you will be required to attend a workshop or meet with Center staff to help you prepare for the Symposium.
+Please note that if you register to present your work you will be required to attend a workshop or meet with Center staff to help you prepare for the Symposium.